hallard/everblu-meters-pi/README.md

 ### Frequency adjustment

-Your transreciver module may be not calibrated correctly, please find working frequency enabling a scan setting frequency do `0`
+Your transreciver module may be not calibrated correctly, please find working frequency enabling a scan setting frequency to `0`

 To scan frequencies set frequency to 0